samtmorgan/samtmorgan/README.md

 ## 👋 Hi there, I'm Sam

-Fullstack software engineer with a primary focus on Frontend development
+Web focused software engineer with capability accross the stack.

 ## 🛠️ Currently building with these great tools